MikeGawi/ePiframe/README.md

 * Low energy consuming and cheap ($90) photo frame on Raspberry Pi Zero W pulling photos from Google Photos albums shared between users who can modify the content
 * Autonomic device, once configured can be left headless
-* e-paper display gives an unique look and You don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
+* e-paper display gives an unique look and you don't need to worry about ambient light control, light sensors or turning off screen light functions as it would be with LCDs
 * Photo is displayed even if power (or network) is down to avoid blank frame - e-paper takes power only during refresh and doesn't have back light
 * Powerful [ImageMagick](https://imagemagick.org/) on board to convert photos on the fly and adjust them to the display
 * Supports all image formats including RAW
 * Currently displayed photo can be removed from the album but ePiframe will remember where it should continue
 * Simple script in Python to automate frame update, everything is configurable (within one [*config.cfg*](https://github.com/MikeGawi/ePiframe/blob/master/config.cfg) file) and in one place
 * System service supervising whole process that is auto recovering and auto starting by itself
-* Fully customizable: from photos and how they are displayed (presets, different backgrounds or completely change [ImageMagick conversion](https://legacy.imagemagick.org/Usage/quantize/)), to display size and frame (buy one, print it or create/decorate it Yourself) - a great gift idea
+* Fully customizable: from photos and how they are displayed (presets, different backgrounds or completely change [ImageMagick conversion](https://legacy.imagemagick.org/Usage/quantize/)), to display size and frame (buy one, print it or create/decorate it yourself)
 * Simple yet powerful

+ePiframe is a very nice handmade gift idea: create an album that whole family can edit, decorate frame (e.g. [decoupage](https://en.wikipedia.org/wiki/Decoupage)) or print it, print family signatures or baby drawings on the back, put some wishes picture on the display before handing it (using [command line](#command-line)) and many more.

 ## Installation